Automattic/jetpack/readme.txt

 * Jetpack Videos: improve performance of Video queries with better caching.
 * Lazy Images: improve performance of the feature by avoiding the use of jQuery.
 * Likes: improve performance when loading resources used by the Likes feature on the front-end of your site.
+* Map Block: slightly decrease Zoom on maps with multiple points.
 * Protect: improve detection of IP on servers using custom IP Headers.
 * Revue Block: update the layout of the default placeholder appearing when you first insert the block.
 * Site Health: add new card informing you of your site's synchronization status with WordPress.com.